- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

-Because we have this (false) image that coffee is an unhealthy product, we tend to blame any health problems that occur after drinking it on the coffee – while in fact, it could be the fruit, yogurt or chia seeds in your morning smoothie, the cereal in your breakfast or the toast, muffins or biscuits that you had with it.
+Because we have this (false) image that coffee is an unhealthy product, we tend to blame any health problems that occur after drinking it on the coffee – while in fact, it could be the fruit, yoghurt or chia seeds in your morning smoothie, the cereal in your breakfast or the toast, muffins or biscuits that you had with it.

 What About Artificial Sweeteners?

-If you’re watching your calories, you might be using artificial sweeteners instead of sugar in your coffee and wondering they might be a problem.
+If you’re watching your calories, you might be using artificial sweeteners instead of sugar in your coffee and wondering if they might be a problem.

-While some types of artificial sweetener used in foods like sorbitol, mannitol or xylitol can contain types of sugar known as FODMAPS that can be problem for those with irritable bowel syndrome or sensitive stomachs – the types that you’re most likely to use to sweeten coffee – Sweet N Low, Splenda, Nutrasweet or Stevia use sweeteners like sucralose, aspartame and saccharin that don’t contain these.
+While some types of artificial sweeteners used in foods like sorbitol, mannitol or xylitol can contain types of sugar known as FODMAPS that can be a problem for those with irritable bowel syndrome or sensitive stomachs – the types that you’re most likely to use to sweeten coffee – Sweet N Low, Splenda, Nutrasweet or Stevia use sweeteners like sucralose, aspartame and saccharin that don’t contain these.

-However if you’re adding sweeteners that are often flagged up as more healthy – including honey, agave or xylitol-based sweeteners these do contain FODMAPs and they might aggravate a sensitive stomach and can cause bloating and gas.
+However, if you’re adding sweeteners that are often flagged up as more healthy – including honey, agave or xylitol-based sweeteners these do contain FODMAPs and they might aggravate a sensitive stomach and can cause bloating and gas.